Data from Jira

 Regular import frequency

 Specify how frequently you would like to schedule the regular Jira issues import.
-If you have multiple eazyBI accounts

 This will process created and modified issues since the last import:

 In eazyBI for Jira Cloud the available import frequency is "Every day".
 You can select "Daily at specified time", to perform data import at a specific time of day.
 You can also import data manually at any time by clicking the "Import" button in the eazyBI "Source Data" tab.
+Enable Process events to import the most important events every hour.

 If the scheduled data import fails with an error, eazyBI would automatically try to reimport data after 10 minutes and repeat these attempts nine more times.
 After the 10th unsuccessful import attempt, a notification email would be sent to the eazyBI account's owner and the user who authorized data import from Jira.
 If eazyBI can not detect the owner or authorized import user, the notification will be sent to the technical contact who is registered for the eazyBI app license.